Nvidia has demonstrated an amazing new artificial intelligence algorithm that can automatically transform some photos into a realistic 3D scene.

 If you really want to know more take a look here (English text).
 If, on the other hand, you are satisfied with what I understand: in essence, the technique couples the color and light intensity data from some 2D images to produce a 3D scene.
 In fact, in addition to photographs, the system needs information on the position of the camera.

-Researchers have been working on improving this type of model from 2D to 3D for a couple of years, adding more complexity to the renderings, while reducing the timeframe.
+Researchers have been working on improving this type of model from 2D to 3D for the past couple of years, adding more complexity to the renderings, while simultaneously reducing time.
 In fact, Nvidia claims that its new rendering method with Instant NeRF is perhaps the fastest ever created: the procedure goes from taking a few minutes to being completed practically instantly.

 Possible fields of application